Radio Wien

-Radio Wien is the regional radio for Vienna, and is part of the Österreich 2 group.
+Radio Wien (lit.
+'Radio Vienna') is the regional radio for Vienna, and is part of the Österreich 2 group.
 It is broadcast by the ORF, and the programs from Radio Wien are made in the ORF Wien Studio.

 Music

 Radio Wien plays pop and rock music, often old songs but also newer ones.
 Most songs are sung in English but you can also hear German, Italian, French, Spanish and Portuguese.

 Here are some examples of artists whose songs are played: